t2trg/iot-seccons/draft-irtf-iot-seccons-latest.md

     date: 2002
     seriesinfo:
       Paper: NDSS
+  Ziegeldorf:
+    title: 'Privacy in the Internet of Things: Threats and Challenges'
+    author:
+    - ins: J.H.
+Ziegeldorf
+    - ins: O. Garcia-Morchon
+    - ins: K. Wehrle,
+    date: 2013
+    seriesinfo:
+      Paper: Security and Communication Networks - Special Issue on Security in a Completely Interconnected World
   PROC-Smetters-04:
     title: 'Network-in-a-Box: How to Set Up a Secure Wireless Network in Under a Minute'
     author: